P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/README.md

 ## Install

-The easiest way to install the Browser-blockchain-exchange library is to use a package manager:
+The easiest way to install the Matrix-blockchain-exchange library is to use a package manager:

 - [bw in **NPM**](https://www.npmjs.com/package/bw) (JavaScript / Node v7.6+)
 - [bw in **PyPI**](https://pypi.python.org/pypi/bw) (Python 3.5.3+)